perry2333/Compmeth/assignment1/assignment1.md

 You will create a fixed-point performance testbench of the above algorithm in non-optimized C (at least fill in what has not been done for you already).
-The starting point is in the directory `work`.
+The starting point is in the directory `assignment1`.
 The goal of the testbench is to assess the performance, in terms of distortion, of different parametrization options for the fixed-point implementation as a function of the type of signal we are trying to process.
 This is discussed later.

-There are several files in the `work` directory:
+There are several files in the `assignment1` directory:

 1.  `Makefile`: This is a GNU makefile for generating the testbench.
 You shouldn't have to modify it